Components#

 |

 Routes information between topics based on semantic content and predefined routing rules.
-Uses a vector DB for semantic matching and decision-making.
+Uses a vector DB for semantic matching or an LLM for decision-making.
 This allows for creating complex graphs of components where a single input source can trigger different information processing pathways. |

 |